-There are 148 active fishing operations that use the SOP system.
-There are 186 vessels associated with these operations.
+There are 134 active fishing operations that use the SOP system24.

 Process for Safe Operational Plan Certification

 The operation and its vessel meet the criteria for a Safe Operational Plan dependent on the type of vessel.
 The information in each Safe Operational Plan may vary, reflecting local conditions and the individual circumstances of each operation.